 The Digital Millennium Copyright Act (DMCA) allows copyright holders to submit a DMCA takedown notice to the website’s host, who can then take down the material that violates the complainant’s copyright.
 Trying to deal directly with the plagiarizer is annoying and unlikely to be effective; you’re better off doing a DMCA notice.

 How will you know your content has been plagiarized?
 Most likely, you won’t, or you may stumble on it by accident.
-Several times, I’ve gotten pingbacks because of internal links.
+Several times, I’ve gotten pingbacks because the plagiarizer didn’t remove the internal links I had put in the post.

 - Blogging and Copyright Infringement